Grammar of Assent: Part I. Assent and Apprehension

+Part II.
+Assent and Inference

 The second part further clarified assent by comparing it with inference.
 The key difference between assent and inference is that assent is unconditional and inference is conditional, i.e., dependent on other propositions or ideas and unable to stand by itself.

 For Newman, inference described a proposition that is intrinsically dependent on other propositions.
 For instance, the statement, "Therefore, the car is red," is clearly dependent on antecedent propositions for its meaning and those propositions would need to be disclosed before one could meaningfully assent.
 This is an inferential statement as opposed to "The car in front of the house is red," which is an assertion that can be assented to because it can stand on its own.

 There are three types of inferences: formal, informal and natural.
 Formal inference is logic in the deductive sense.
 For Newman, logic is indeed extremely useful especially in science and in society.
 However, its real-world applicability is very limited in that its usefulness is circumscribed by its initial assumptions.
 For Newman, to make logic work, human thought has to be trimmed to very specific and narrow meanings such that logical statements then lose real world applicability.

 Informal inference is akin to calculus.
 In informal inference one reaches a conclusion by considering the accumulation of converging antecedent probabilities.
 Natural inference is when the individual, in a simple and whole process, grasps the antecedent conditions and conclusions instantaneously.
 For instance, if one sees smoke, one may instantly infer the presence of fire.
 Natural inference, in Newman's view, is related to experience or innate ability.

 The second part of the Grammar is where Newman introduces the concept of the Illative Sense, which is for Newman the intellectual counterpart of Aristotle's phronesis.
 It is the faculty of the human mind that closes the logic-gap in concrete situations and thus allowing for assent.
 Logic/formal inference utilises dependable processes that lead to a certain and firm conclusion in the fields in which it is applied.
 However, Newman maintained that in concrete life formal incontrovertible proof in favour of a decision is not possible—the best one can achieve is converging probabilities in favour of a conclusion.
 For Newman it is impossible to attain the concrete existential equivalent of logical certainty.
 Thus, to close that gap between converging probabilities and full assent, one needs the aid of the Illative Sense to attain certitude in specific situations.

 Newman recognised that there are dangers associated with using the Illative Sense.
 In using it one may become vulnerable to superstition and eccentricity.
 But superstition is held in check, Newman suggests, by the moral element in the act of faith, that is, holiness, obedience, and the sense of duty will safeguard faith from becoming mere superstition.